CalmiraLinux/ascetico/README.md

-# Ascetic.
+# Ascetico.
 Minimalist desktop environment based on Wayland with sway
 > Design created and developed by Aristarh Bahirev on Fedora 36 and Calmira GNU/Linux(-libre)

 ### The basis for the working environment